pymloaccounting/pymloaccounting.github.io/_posts/2017-01-26-Quote-Endpoints.md

 ### GET /businesses/{business_id}/quotes/
 List all quotes of given business sorted by date.
 ### GET /businesses/{business_id}/partners/{partner_id}/quotes/
-List all quotes of given partner and business sorted by date.
+List all quotes of given partner sorted by date.

 You can use "from_date", "to_date", and "quote_no" as filters.